RichNye/richnye.github.io/_posts/2025-12-08-venturing-into-kubernetes.md

 - kind
 - doing it completely manually - 'Learn Kubernetes the Hard Way' by Kelsey Hightower.

 I've been learning tech for a long time now (it feels like you're always behind in this industry) but I've never seen a first step as ridiculous as this.
 The nuance between these tools is, frankly, asking a lot for a beginner to know, and I don't see much benefit from learning it this early on.
 Personally, I went for k3s.
 It seemed to fit my needs for configuring multiple nodes and appeared to be highly recommended by the community.
 Honestly, at this stage I could've easily written an essay about which to choose.
-Sometimes it's better to just make a choice rather than get paralysis from all the options. k3s it is.
+Sometimes it's better to simply make a choice rather than get paralysis from all the options.
+K3s it is.
+It might not be the optimal choice but I also had no idea what the optimal choice is at this stage.

 I also saw 'Learn Kubernetes the Hard Way' highly recommended, and this is almost the route I went down.
 I think it's still on my radar, but I want to move fast and learn a little bit of a lot of things, rather than specialise in Kubernetes this early on.
 My recommendation is to use some sort of tool (I'm not exactly qualified to say k3s is the best but it's worked well for me) and then revisit Kelsey's course in a few months.